edgio-docs/edgio-docs/guides/core_web_vitals.md

 }).collect()
 ```

-## Tying URLs to Page Templates
+## Tie URLs to Page Templates

-You can tie URLs to pages templates by providing an optional `router` parameter to `Metrics`.
+You can tie URLs to page templates by providing an optional `router` parameter to `Metrics`.

 When installing {{ PACKAGE_NAME }}/rum using a script tag, use: